Unity-Technologies/asset-auditing-tools/Documentation/AssetAuditor.md

       if this is valid, then would be good to have contain to properties as a reverse so can easily disable user-data or automatically ignore user-data
  * Implement TestRunner tests
+ * Conformity check - A way to check all profiles and see which have Assets that do not conform